DaivikM/LuminaQA/README.md

 ### 🚀 Happy Coding! ✨

-Clone this repository and experience real-time STT powered by Hugging Face and Vosk, utilizing the browser microphone through a WebSocket connection.
+🧪 Clone this repository and explore real-time Retrieval-Augmented QA on sacred documents powered by LlamaIndex, LangChain, and Groq’s LLMs—via both console and Flask-based web interfaces.

 **Made with 💛 using LlamaIndex + LangChain + Groq + HuggingFace + Flask**